hydraulic-software/conveyor/guidebook/docs/tutorial/hare/signing.md

 All the different keys you need can be deterministically derived from this one root key.

+The cheapest way to release your app to everyone is to join the Apple Developer Programme (about $100/yr) and then sign up for the Microsoft
+Store (about $19/yr for an individual, a bit more for companies).
+[Conveyor can release via the Store](../../configs/windows.md#release-to-the-microsoft-store) and when you do this Microsoft will sign your software for you.
+This is cheaper and easier than buying signing certificates.

 ??? info "How to buy new certificates"

     A _certificate request file_ (CSR) can be uploaded to a certificate authority like Apple, DigiCert or ssl.com to get back a
     _certificate_.
 The certificate links your public key to a verified personal or corporate identity and is included inside the app binaries on Windows and macOS along with the signatures.
+Conveyor generated two `.csr` files and printed the paths to them.

     === ":simple-apple: Apple"